Enter your email to receive the CareQuest newsletter:

 Medicaid Adult Dental Coverage Checker

-The Medicaid Adult Dental Coverage Checker is an interactive tool for policymakers, administrators, and advocates to easily understand where a given state’s Medicaid adult dental benefits package falls on a continuum from no dental benefits to extensive benefits, helping identify areas for improvement and expansion.
+The Medicaid Adult Dental Coverage Checker is an interactive tool for policymakers, administrators, and advocates to better understand where a given state’s Medicaid adult dental benefits package falls on a continuum from no dental benefits to extensive benefits, helping identify areas for improvement and expansion.
 It looks at coverage of specific procedures and services, including allowed frequency, in eight service categories.

 States That Have Improved Medicaid Adult Dental Benefits in 2024